Tag Archives: Kabbalah

 Mountain road.
 Landscape with green field, sunny sky

 “Comedian George Carlin once quipped, ‘Oh, you hate your job?
 Why didn’t you say so?
 There’s a support group for that.
 It’s called EVERYBODY, and they meet at the bar.’”
-This is a quote from a Gallup report finding that 60% of workers are dissatisfied with the work they are doing.
+This is a quote from a Gallup report, which found that 60% of workers are dissatisfied with the work they are doing.

 The pandemic gave us the space we needed to realize that we were not getting enough satisfaction out of the life we were living, and a person’s work is central to a person’s life – “Lieber Und Arbeit” (Love And Work) as Freud put it – the two key tentpoles (which in my book You Are The Universe I show is actually the bottom of the Tree Of Life in Kabbalah).